Breath holding spell

 - Jerky movements (short, seizure-like movements)

 Normal breathing starts again after a brief period of unconsciousness.
-The child's color improves with the first breath and the event ends.
+The child's color improves with the first breath.
 This may occur several times per day, or only on rare occasions.

 Exams and Tests

-The doctor or nurse will perform a physical exam and ask questions about the child's medical history and symptoms.
+The health care provider will perform a physical exam and ask questions about the child's medical history and symptoms.

 Blood tests may be done to check for an iron deficiency.